<>

 In a city built on the allure of quick wins and instant gratification, the Las Vegas Strip offers everything from $20 prime rib to $40 "walk-in" tattoos.
 But while a bad meal results in a single night of regret, a low-cost tattoo is a permanent compromise on your skin's health and aesthetic integrity.
-This authoritative comparison breaks down the systemic differences between a premier Las Vegas tattoo shop and the high-volume, low-cost storefronts lining the Strip.
+This authoritative comparison breaks down the systemic differences between a premier Las Vegas tattoo and piercing shop and the high-volume, low-cost storefronts lining the Strip.

 1. Hygiene Standards: The Clinical Divide